 This is probably the most creative solution that I’ve read about!

 It’s straightforward and simple;

-Go on craigslist, the newspaper or where ever and buy an old van large enough to fit your motorcycle.
+Go on facebook, (or any other social media app) or website of your choice, the newspaper or whereever and buy an old van large enough to fit your motorcycle.
 Whether or not the van runs isn’t relevant – you can always tow it where you need it to sit!

 Purchase the van as cheap as you can get it, and get yourself some motorcycle ramps, and boom… instant shed!

 Not the most ideal solution, but creative.
 Chances are, you can probably pick up an old van for just a couple hundred bucks.

 If this idea is appealing to you, here some other suggestions: